SAP/spartacus-docs/_pages/dev/best-practises/structure-best-practices/structure-best-practices.md

 title: Structure Best Practices
 ---

 Spartacus schematics installation gives us the basic structure of folder structure.
 It is adding `spartacus` folder with required modules and `feature` folder with feature libs and their modules.
-We are recommending to not modify `spartacus` folder with any own folder/files because of schematics installation and possible conflicts in the future.
-The only once modification we can recommend is about `configuration` folder describe in `layout-best-practices.md` and `i18n-best-practices.md`.
+We are suggesting to not modify `spartacus` folder with any own folder/files because of schematics installation and possible conflicts in the future.
+The only once modification we can suggest is about `configuration` folder describe in `layout-best-practices.md` and `i18n-best-practices.md`.

 ## Our structure recommandations: